 - A real estate agent reports to a broker – a broker is highly trained to manage money and various scenarios that may arise during the purchase or sale of a home.

 - A real estate agent typically has more resources to provide to homeowners and business owners

 What about a realtor, you ask?
 Many people don’t even know how to spell realtor correctly.
 The difference in a realtor is the fact that they belong to the National Realtor Association.
 Home appraisers, brokers, licensed agents and even real estate counselors can join this network, positioning them as a realtor too.

 To find a remarkable real estate agent who will work with you to find the home of your dreams, or that prime property for your business it’s best to find a real estate agent directory such as RealEstateAgent.com, who vets licensed real estate agents in specific markets not people who are just members of an organization.

-An agent that comes recommended, has good reviews, and/or belongs to a directory such as The Official Real Estate Agent Directory® has a much higher chance of being exposed to a larger network of buyers and sellers, therefore is more likely to get you a competitive price for your property, or get you into a home of your dreams.
+An agent that comes recommended, has good reviews, and/or belongs to a directory such as The Official Real Estate Agent Directory® has a much higher chance of being exposed to a larger network of home buyers and home sellers, therefore is more likely to get you a competitive price for your real estate property, or get you into a home of your dreams.